BECOMING A MEMBER OF RAM IS ONE OF THE BEST DECISIONS YOU CAN MAKE FOR YOUR BUSINESS.

 April 2026 marks the 20th anniversary of the Massachusetts Health Care reform law, Chapter 58, which became the model for the Affordable Care Act.
 The goal of the law was to expand access to health insurance coverage for all residents, address uncompensated care and build transparency tools to better understand affordability.

 While some may want to celebrate Chapter 58, many remain concerned about a health care system that is among the most expensive in the nation.
 Twenty years of paying for near universal health coverage is taking a toll on taxpayers, businesses and families.
-While Chapter 58 may have expanded government coverage and mandated subsidized insurance, it created a system that continues to saddle taxpayers and working families with escalating premiums, hospital bills, massive growth in non-profit hospital expansions and record-breaking drug prices that seemed unimaginable twenty years ago.
-Health care in Massachusetts is now unaffordable for families and small businesses.
 To keep reading this blog post, click here.

 Click image above to read blog on healthcare costs.